ehenneken/mission-control/README.md

 # Manage.py deploy workflow:

   1. The image should have been built and pushed to dockerhub.
 If the docker image is for whatever reason inaccessible, the deployment (last step) will fail.
+One can manually build commits via

+      `python mc/manage.py dockerbuild --repo $REPO --commit $HASH`

   1. Print the JSON task definition: